-7.16 Recursion Example: Printing the Contents of a Vector
+7.16 Location of the Recursive Call - Example: Printing the Contents of a Vector

 • Here is a function to print the contents of a vector.
 Actually, it's two functions: a driver function, and a true recursive function.
 It is common to have a driver function that just initializes the first recursive function call.